davidsmorais/kuro/.github/pull_request_template.md

 <!--

-Thank you for taking the time to contribute to Ao! ✨🎉
+Thank you for taking the time to contribute to Kuro! ✨🎉

-For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/klaussinani/ao/blob/master/contributing.md).
+For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/davidsmorais/kuro/blob/master/contributing.md).

 We are always excited about pull requests!
 If the pull request fixes any open issues, reference the corresponding issues in the following fashion: `Fixes #321`.